SoftCysec/Salary-Prediction-with-Streamlit/README.md

 # Software Engineer Salary Prediction with Streamlit

-Get the datasets from ![https://insights.stackoverflow.com/survey]Stack Overflow Annual Developer Survey
+Get the datasets from [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey).
+I used the data from 2020